 Creditors Voluntary Liquidation

-The most important point to remember is that a limited company exists, in the eyes of the law, independently to that of its company directors or shareholders.
-A limited company is referred to as being a separate legal entity.
+The most important point to remember is that a limited company exists in the eyes of the law independently to that of its company directors or shareholders.
+A limited company is referred to as having a separate legal entity.

 Crucially this means that a limited company can own assets, be owed money and perhaps most importantly owe money independently of its shareholders and directors.
 So the law allows for a company to be closed down even if it is insolvent.

 What this means is that in generality a company director or shareholder will not be personally liable for the money that is owed by the company unless they have specifically personally guaranteed any element of the money owed by the company.